Holiday Home Insurance

 UK Holiday Home Insurance

-Unlike standard home insurance, we offer holiday home insurance policies as part of our landlord insurance offering that can cater for letting your property out or if you just use the project as a weekend retreat.
+Unlike standard home insurance, our holiday home insurance policies can cater for letting your property out or if you just use the project as a weekend retreat.

 Our holiday home insurance policy is designed for apartments, lodges, flats, cottages or houses.
 We know how difficult and expensive obtaining suitable insurance for your holiday home can be and we understand that as a second home owner you may only use your property occasionally or let it.